-- 6.1 The Supplier must attend Progress Meetings with the Buyer and provide Progress Reports when specified in the Award Form. - 6.2 The Supplier must keep and maintain full and accurate records and accounts in respect of the Contract during the Contract Period and for 7 years after the End Date and in accordance with the UK GDPR or the EU GDPR as the context requires, including the records and accounts which the Buyer has a right to Audit. - 6.3 Where the Award Form states that the Financial Transparency Objectives apply, the Supplier must co-operate with the Buyer to achieve the Financial Transparency Objectives and, to this end, will provide a Financial Report to the Buyer: - 6.3.1 on or before the Start Date; - 6.3.2 at the end of each Contract Year; and - 6.3.3 within 6 Months of the end of the Contract Period, and the Supplier must meet with the Buyer if requested within 10 Working Days of the Buyer receiving a Financial Report.
+- 6.1 The Supplier must attend Progress Meetings with the Buyer and provide Progress Reports when specified in the Award Form. - 6.2 The Supplier must keep and maintain full and accurate records and accounts in respect of the Contract during the Contract Period and for 7 years after the End Date and in accordance with the GDPR, including the records and accounts which the Buyer has a right to Audit. - 6.3 Where the Award Form states that the Financial Transparency Objectives apply, the Supplier must co-operate with the Buyer to achieve the Financial Transparency Objectives and, to this end, will provide a Financial Report to the Buyer: - 6.3.1 on or before the Start Date; - 6.3.2 at the end of each Contract Year; and - 6.3.3 within 6 Months of the end of the Contract Period, and the Supplier must meet with the Buyer if requested within 10 Working Days of the Buyer receiving a Financial Report.